Food tour in Prato: from the city centre to the countryside

 A few km from Florence you find the multiethnic city of Prato and its beautiful countryside.
 It's a highly diversified area that offers historical attractions such as an Etruscan path, Medici villas and contemporary art.

 Prato is also famous for its textile industry and its fine food and wine.
 Once in Prato, take the road to the beloved Medici countryside and explore Carmignano, Poggio a Caiano and Artimino.
-Here are a few places where you should stop for a bite to eat and to pick up some delicious souvenirs.

 Carmignano DOCG red wine

 Wine has been produced in the Prato countryside since Roman times.
 In 1716, Carmignano was chosen by Grand Duke Cosimo III to be one of only four areas dedicated to wine production.
 The award of the prestigious “Motu Proprio decree” and famous Florentine “contract” imposed precise rules and regulations governing production and geographical restriction on trade.
 This contract made Carmignano the first “DOC” in the world.
 The presence of Cabernet Sauvignon or Cabernet Franc in the wine is what makes the great reds of Carmignano exquisitely unique.
 Today, Carmignano is one of the top 11 DOCG wines in Tuscany.
 Check out here the list of Carmignano DOCG wine producers.

 Prato's cuisine is a simple one, based on traditions deriving from humble dishes.
 Among the most famous dishes, try stuffed celery (stalks of celery stuffed with ground beef and mortadella), Peaches (a local dessert made with flour, butter, eggs and sugar) and the Mantovana white cake.